Thorns Of The Invoker | Crusader | Group | Solo | Push | A-tier

 Global Stat Priorities

 There are no Cooldown Reduction Breakpoints in this build, but you still stack as much CDR as possible for more uptime on defensive buffs, as well as more DPS from Captain Crimson's Trimmings.
-In terms of Attack Speed, you should aim towards a 9 frames Breakpoint (see here for more information), which is achievable with 7% roll on Flail of the Charge and a total of 3% on Jewelry and Gloves.
+In terms of Attack Speed, you should aim towards a 7 frames Breakpoint (see here for more information), which is achievable with 7% roll on Pig Sticker and a total of 27% on Jewelry and Gloves.
 You should invest heavily into Life per Hit, as it is your only source of Recovery; try to get at least 40k of it.
-As usual, you stack DPS stats everywhere—Physical Damage, Critical Hit Damage, Elite Damage, Thorns Damage and Strength.
-Critical Hit Chance and Area Damage do not work with Thorns and should be ignored.
+As usual, you stack DPS stats everywhere—Physical Damage, Elite Damage, Thorns Damage and Strength.
+Critical Hit Chance, Critical Hit Damage and Area Damage do not work with Thorns and should be ignored.

 Assembling the Build